 If CR2 (Losing/Original CR) determines that an Inadvertent Gain has NOT taken place, they have the option to select Unexecutable.

-NOTE: Before selecting the Unexecutable Transition, as a courtesy please contact the CR to state reason for choosing Unexecutable.
-Once selected, this stops the Inadvertent Gain process.
-Unexecutable Reason is required, enter one of the following: (Fig 2.1.3.4f)

-Valid Reject Reasons are described in the RMG Section 7.3.2.4(2) and are as follows:
+Upon selecting Unexecutable, an Unexecutable Reason is required.
+Valid Reject Reasons are described in the RMG Section 7.3.2.4(2) and are as follows: (Fig 2.1.3.4f)

 Duplicate Issue

 New Transaction Completed

 *If (None) is selected comments are required

+NOTE: Before selecting the Unexecutable Transition, as a courtesy please contact the CR to state reason for choosing Unexecutable.
+Once selected, this stops the Inadvertent Gain process.

 NOTE: Unexecutable ends the ability to do any other work on the issue.
 Also when an issue has been Closed by Submitter the Reject Reason and the Invalid IAG reason will show as None.
 No further action can be taken.